VisualService/dotnet-zoom-meeting-SDK/README.md

 * iOS: MobileRTC Version: 5.15.7.9685 [![iOSMAUINugetShield]][iOSMAUINugetLink]

-* The maintainers of this policy will strive to always keep the meeting SDK version above the minimum supported version from Zoom, available here https://developers.zoom.us/docs/meeting-sdk/minimum-version/
+* The maintainers of this repository will strive to always keep the meeting SDK version above the minimum supported version from Zoom, available here https://developers.zoom.us/docs/meeting-sdk/minimum-version/

 # Xamarin.Forms